There are a number of reasons you might have gone vegan or adopted a plant based diet - and they’re all amazing.

 If you want to make sure you’re eating a well-rounded vegan diet, make sure your meals are as nutrient-packed as possible.

 Here are some tips for a healthy plant based meal:

 - Fill half your plate with colorful non-starchy veggies.

 - Fill a quarter of your plate with a healthy carbohydrate such as a whole grain (brown rice, quinoa, etc.), a starchy vegetable (sweet potato, winter squash, etc.), or even some pasta every once in a while.

 - Fill a quarter of your plate with a plant-based protein such as beans (so many choices!), seitan, tofu, tempeh, or soy curls.

 - Add a healthy fat in the form of avocado, coconut, nuts, seeds, a creamy nut-based or coconut-based sauce, or a dressing with some extra virgin olive oil.

 By insuring your plate (or bowl) contains these foods, you’ll be getting a well-balanced meal containing your macronutrients as well as vitamins and minerals to support your overall health.

 Now let me say that this is just a basic idea of what your meal should look like.
-If you have specific issues or want more information on vegan nutrition, speak with a qualified nutrition expert like me, a plant-based functional nutritionist.
+If you have specific issues or want more information on vegan nutrition, speak with a qualified nutrition expert like me, a Certified Nutrition Specialist and plant-based Functional Nutritionist.